skaae/vaeblog/readme.md

 A couple of tricks are necessary to facilitate training: First of, we need to make sure that that neither the generator nor the discriminator becomes too good compared to the other.
 If the discriminator wins and classifies all images correctly, the error signal will be poor and the generator will not be able to learn from it.
 Conversely, if we allow the generator to win, it is usually exploiting a non-meaningful weakness in the discriminator (e.g. by coloring the entire image blue) which is not desirable.

-To alleviate the problem, we monitor how good the discriminator is at classifying real and fake images and monitor how good the generator is at fooling the discriminator.
-If either of the models gets too good we skip updating its parameters.
+To alleviate the problem, we monitor how good the discriminator is at classifying real and fake images and how good the generator is at fooling the discriminator.
+If one of the networks is too good, we skip updating its parameters.
 ```LUA
 local margin = 0.3
     sgdState_D.optimize = true